-Summary of my day trip to the culturally enriching and artistic town of San Juan La Laguna, in Lake Atitlán, Guatemala.
+All my best photos from San Juan La Laguna, in Lake Atitlán, Guatemala.

-For the last ten days I’ve been volunteering at GuateSUP, an awesome paddle-boarding tour company in Lake Atitlán, Guatemala.
+For the last ten days I’ve been volunteering at GuateSUP, a paddle-boarding company in Lake Atitlán, Guatemala.

-My life here revolves around paddling, yoga and acroyoga, photography, shopping at the local market, playing with dogs, and getting to know the guests and other volunteers that come through.
+My life here revolves around paddling, yoga, playing with the dogs, and getting to know the other guests and other volunteers.

 One of the places we stopped was San Juan La Laguna.

-The community of San Juan La Laguna does an amazing job of showcasing their artistic talents and their unique culture for tourists.
-Art galleries, textile cooperatives and coffee and chocolate shops fill the streets and locals are more than happy to explain the artistic process and cultural significance of every item on display.
+Art galleries, textile cooperatives, and coffee and chocolate shops fill the streets.
+Locals are more than happy to explain the art and culture of every item on display.

-From the shops bursting with artistic talent and captivating colors, to the street murals beautifully depicting the Mayan culture, to the surrounding volcanoes and luscious green hills, San Juan La Laguna stole my heart.
+From the shops bursting with artistic talent to the colorful Mayan street murals, San Juan La Laguna stole my heart.

-To read about more of my travel adventures in Latin America, check out these articles:
+To read about more of my travel adventures in Guatemala, check out: